 In its first year, New Theater Hollywood has become a sort of third place for Los Angeles’ art, fashion, performance, and literary crowds.
 A notable feat considering the fragmented nature of a city where time in cars eclipses time on foot, and social gatherings often take place inside private homes.
 On any given night, an intergenerational mix of artists, writers, curators, and actors, many of whom are regulars, fill the often sold out shows.
 Performances range from tender meditations to puppet shows to angry rants to musical performances to impassioned monologues—sometimes confounding, sometimes shocking, always brimming with energy.
 At the heart of it all, a love for theater prevails.

 The journey to this Los Angeles outpost began in Berlin, where Henkel and Pitegoff first began to experiment with their unique approach with the first iteration of New Theater after meeting earlier at Cooper Union in New York.
 “In Berlin, there was this openness to performance, and you didn't have to spend money the same way that you did in New York, which was a very liberating experience,” says Pitegoff.
 Some of their early projects included a dance troupe, adaptations of Greek plays, and performance art at punk squats in Berlin.
 Everything came into focus when they opened T.V.
 Bar, a weekend public space and weekday film set, cast with a mix of regulars and staff.
-The living art project led to their ongoing film series Paradise.
+The living art project led to their film series Paradise.

 “We had this impulse and interest and it manifested in a very bizarre form,” says Henkel.
 “That is what community theater is: seeing yourself and seeing your loved ones presenting an alternative version of reality.”
 Adds Pitegoff: “We didn't record any of the performances.
 You had to be there.”
 After years of experimenting in Berlin, they set out to Los Angeles in search of their next project, drawn to the city where entertainment is industry, and the fringes are ripe for infiltrating.
 Plus, the winters are warm here, and the mountains stay green, no match for the cold Januaries of Berlin or even New York.